-- For options 1 & 2, the existing building towers sanitary drain system/risers will remain. - For option 1 10th floor renovations, the proposed renovations are within the same footprint as the existing toilet rooms.
+- For options 1 & 2, the existing building towers sanitary drain system/risers will remain. - For option 1 Proposed 10th floor Apartments, the proposed renovations are within the same footprint as the existing toilet rooms.
 The existing sanitary drain/vent system piping for the 10th floor bathrooms will be adapted for the new bathroom layout and kitchen sink renovations.
-Piping work to be estimated for fixture rough-in only, existing risers to remain. - For option 2 connector link infill for floors 2 thru 10, provide new 4" sanitary and 4" vent stack risers from basement to 10th floor with new 4" VTR.
-Approximately 150 lf of sanitary drain and 100 lf of vent stack.
+Piping work to be estimated for fixture roughin only, existing risers to remain. - For option 2 New Connector Building for floors 2 through 10, provide new 4" sanitary and 4" vent stack risers from basement to 9th floor with new 4" VTR.
+Approximately 150 If of sanitary drain and 100 If of vent stack.
 Including fixture rough-in.